Byron/gitoxide/README.md

     * It's vague, but these seems to be like index files allowing to fetch objects from a server on demand.

 ### git-protocol
-  * No matter what we do here, timeouts must be supported to prevent hanging forever.
+  * No matter what we do here, timeouts must be supported to prevent hanging forever and to make interrupts destructor-safe.
   * Packet lines must be abstracted from the client at least, as the 'dumb' transport doesn't use them.
   * [x] [PKT-Line](https://github.com/git/git/blob/master/Documentation/technical/protocol-common.txt#L52:L52)
     * [x] encode